Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 * Reference Tuleap artifacts in GitLab commit messages

 To link your commit to the Tuleap artifact of your choice, you must add the keyword ``TULEAP-<artifact_id>`` (case-sensitive) to your commit message.

-You can reference as many artifacts as you want.
-However, you must ensure that the projects your artifacts belong have your GitLab Repository registered.
+You can reference as many artifacts as you want in the same commit message.

 When the committer email is matching a Tuleap account, then its avatar and username will be displayed in the reference.
 Otherwise, the committer name is displayed as received from the Gitlab API.